-This year’s Annual Lecture, kindly hosted once again by the European Bank for Reconstruction and Development (EBRD), One Exchange Square, London EC2A 2JN, will be at 6pm on 26 June 2017 (for map of location and accessibility information click here: http://www.ebrd.com/corporate-information/london-headquarters.html).
+This year’s Annual Lecture, kindly hosted once again by the European Bank for Reconstruction and Development (EBRD), One Exchange Square, London EC2A 2JN, took place on 26 June 2017.

-The speaker will be Arkady Ostrovsky, and the theme will be “Russia: The Power of a Narrative”.
+The speaker, Arkady Ostrovsky spoke on the theme of “Russia: The Power of a Narrative”.

 Arkady Ostrovsky is Russia and Eastern European Editor of The Economist.
 A Russian-born, British journalist, he spent fifteen years reporting from Moscow, first for the Financial Times and then as a bureau chief for The Economist.
 He studied Russian theatre history in Moscow and holds a PhD in English Literature from Cambridge University.
 His book “The Invention of Russia: From Gorbachev’s Freedom to Putin’s War” (Atlantic Books) won the Orwell Prize for Literature in 2016.

 How important is a powerful ‘narrative’ in shaping political reality, and how is it created?
 At a time when strong overarching messages often seem to count for more than the facts, the BEARR Trust invited Arkady Ostrovsky to give this year’s Annual Lecture on the ‘Power of the Narrative’ in Russia.